ritaaktay/CV/README.md

 #### Passion for Excellence

-- My passion for exellence is most visible in my dedication to code coverage.
+- My passion for excellence is most visible in my dedication to code coverage.
 Since I discovered the Jest coverage report I've made sure not a single uncovered yellow line remains in any of my projects, however challenging it may prove.
 Having to type Jest auto mocks with TypeScript, or testing in group project sprints under high time pressure, I always made sure to put in extra effort to achieve 100% test coverage.
 Maintaining high-standards in what I do is a priority and feeds my ambition for delivering good results in engineering projects.

 #### Innovation and Follow-Through

-- I have the courage to approach any problem through a lense of practical innovation and can follow through to overcome challenges during implementation.
+- I have the courage to approach any problem through a lens of practical innovation and can follow through to overcome challenges during implementation.
 Curating a digital exhibition for the British Council, I diverged from the pervasive OVR (Online Viewing Room) model and designed an interactive platform based on the tag & filter systems of retail websites.
 Under my leadership, our team of artistic advisors and digital designers were able to overcome each blocker when producing a custom made platform.

 #### Learning Fast and Teaching Others